Relapse Recovery: How To Bounce Back If You Drink Again

 Not only have you let yourself down, but you’ve got alcohol in your system which is causing you to experience a major “hangxiety.”
 Here’s where I want to reassure you a little bit.

-Yes, you feel absolutely awful for drinking again.
+Yes, you feel absolutely awful about drinking again.
 But there is actually a medical reason why those bad feelings are amplified the day after drinking.

-The lesser known reason you feel like the worst person in the world after drinking
+Here’s a lesser-known reason you feel like the worst person in the world after drinking.

 According to David Nutt, professor of neuropsychology at London’s Imperial College, alcohol stimulates GABA in the brain which releases that chill, feel-good vibe we all enjoy from a good buzz.
 He explains that the first two drinks are pure GABA bliss, but once you get to round 3, 4, 5, etc., your brain starts blocking glutamate.

 More glutamate means you have more anxiety.
 The reverse is also true.
-When alcohol blocks the production of glutamate your anxiety falls to nearly nil.
+When alcohol blocks the production of glutamate your anxiety falls to near nil.

 What’s so bad about that?